resources

 Employers who are required to comply with the new legislation should enroll in E-Verify before July 1, 2023.
 Paylocity clients can choose to add E-Verify to their existing onboarding module, or can enroll with the E-Verify directly by going to the agency website.

-Thank you for choosing Paylocity as your Payroll Tax and HCM partner.
-This information is provided as a courtesy, may change and is not intended as legal or tax guidance.
-Employers with questions or concerns outside the scope of a Payroll Service Provider are encouraged to seek the advice of a qualified CPA, Tax Attorney or Advisor.
+This information is provided as a courtesy, may change, and is not intended as legal or tax guidance.
+Employers with questions or concerns outside the scope of a Payroll Service Provider are encouraged to seek the advice of a qualified CPA, Tax Attorney, or Advisor.

 Keep Up With Compliance